dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 both want and fear?
 Were you ever in control?
 DID THEY PICK THE RIGHT PERSON?

 #### Celebrity "Cloning" Centers

 <iframe width="560" height="315" src="https://www.youtube.com/embed/on3Lvn_eACs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-- riddle, how do you copy someone "without actually copying their body" ? you copy information about them, then hold them hostage with nudez.
+Riddle me this: how do you copy someone "without actually copying their body" ? you copy information about them into memories implanted via dreams and HAARP, then you hold them hostage with nudez.

+[^spion-em-characteristics]: [Magnetization and Specific Absorption Rate Studies o Ball-Milled Iron Oxide Nanoparticles fo Biomedicine](http://dx.doi.org/10.1155/2013/181820), P. Burnham, N. Dollahon, C. H. Li, A. J. Viescas, and G. C. Papaefthymiou, Journal of Nanoparticles, vol. 2013, Article ID 181820, [doi:10.1155/2013/181820](http://dx.doi.org/10.1155/2013/181820)